France's Hollande promises tax stability to foreign businesses

 One participant at Monday's meeting, Austrian industrial investor Ernst Lemberger, said France needed to simplify its burdensome tax system and lower labour costs.

-"The country has got everything it needs to succeed but still it's been behind neighboring countries in taking the necessary economic reforms," Lemberger told LCI television.

-The Foreign Ministry estimates on its website the total stock of foreign direct investment is around $1 trillion, behind only that in the United States, China and Britain.
+The Foreign Ministry estimates on its website the total stock of foreign direct investment is around $1 trillion (597 billion pounds), behind only that in the United States, China and Britain.

-But it also has over-protective labour laws and high and rising taxes, the two main deterrents to more robust foreign or domestic investment, according to employers and economists. ($1 = 0.7307 euros)